karimkesba/text2sql-formula1-v4-conversational/README.md

-#  Chat with Formula 1 Database
+# Formula 1 Conversation-Aware Text-to-SQL using Large Language Models

 A Text-to-SQL application that allows users to query a Formula 1 SQLite database using natural language.